genuinecode-git/AwesomeBank/README.md

 - In future application will use to run on multiple clients by connecting to the API (API Created for futureproof)
 - In future application will interact with Database.
 (Infranstrcure layer is configurable for any Database type)
 - Application is deigned for support Horizontal and vertical scaling if required.
+- Application will grow when new changes and requirements comes.